A2 Helmet

-The A2 Helmet is a standard issued combat helmet of the Vietnam People's Army.
-It was introduced in 2010.
-They are the standard issued helmet in the Vietnam People's Army.
+The A2 Helmet is a standard issued combat helmet of the Vietnam People's Army introduced in 2010.
+Its main purpose is protection during training exercises and combat drills rather than actual combat scenarios.

-As the Special Forces, Border Guards, and Marines use domestically-produced or Israeli imported PASGT Helmets, they only use the A2 Helmets for training exercises.

 History

 Up until 2014, a majority of the Vietnam People's Army were still using Pith Helmets.
 These Pith Helmets also saw significant use during the Vietnam War.
-Around 2014, the army began to mass-produce these A2 Helmets to replace older equipment in the army, while still being cost-effective.
-They are now the standard-issue helmet commonly used across all branches of the army.
+Around 2014, the army began to mass-produce these A2 Helmets as a cost-effective replacement for older equipment in the army.
+They are now a standard issued helmet commonly used across all branches of the army.

 Design

-The Design is quite similar to the PASGT, Although there is no kevlar materials in the helmet.

-The helmet is made of Polyamide Plastic.
-It is designed with double-layered plastic cladding that are overlapped, foam lining, and mesh fabric on the inside.
+The design of the helmet is similar to the PASGT without any Kevlar materials.
+The helmet is made of Polyamide Plastic and is designed with double-layered plastic cladding that are overlapped, foam lining, and mesh fabric on the inside.

-As it is not bulletproof, its main purpose is as a helmet for training exercises.
-It does however protect the user against explosive fragments.
-Therefore, the PASGT helmet would be used in combat situations.
+Due to its non-bulletproof design, its mainly used as a helmet for training exercises and it can protect the user against explosive fragments.

 They are commonly clothed with camouflage, or the camouflaged is directly painted on.